Highlights from the Ratings and Financial Report for Shell Midstream Partners L.P. (SHLX)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SHLX starting from Carsten Shawn J., who purchase 3,200 shares at the price of $12.41 back on Aug 09.
-After this action, Carsten Shawn J. now owns 18,700 shares of Shell Midstream Partners L.P., valued at $39,712 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SHLX starting from Guillory Sean, who purchase 1,399 shares at the price of $12.38 back on Aug 16.
+After this action, Guillory Sean now owns 1,399 shares of Shell Midstream Partners L.P., valued at $17,316 using the latest closing price.

-Ledbetter Steven, the See Remarks of Shell Midstream Partners L.P., purchase 4,000 shares at $12.28 during a trade that took place back on Aug 09, which means that Ledbetter Steven is holding 4,000 shares at $49,120 based on the most recent closing price.
+Carsten Shawn J., the See Remarks of Shell Midstream Partners L.P., purchase 3,200 shares at $12.41 during a trade that took place back on Aug 09, which means that Carsten Shawn J. is holding 18,700 shares at $39,712 based on the most recent closing price.

 Stock Fundamentals for SHLX